 Also known as: MLD, Arylsulfatase A deficiency or Leukodystrophy - metachromatic

-- Late infantile MLD symptoms usually begin by ages 1 - 2.
+- Late infantile MLD symptoms usually begin by ages 1 to 2.

 - Juvenile MLD symptoms usually begin between ages 4 and 12.